dimajix/flowman/docs/spec/schema/avro.md

 # Avro Schema
 The *Avro schema* refers to a schema conforming to the Avro standard

+## Plugin

+This schema type is provided as part of the [`flowman-avro` plugin](../../plugins/avro.md), which needs to be enabled in your `namespace.yml` file.
+See [namespace documentation](../namespace.md) for more information for configuring plugins.

 ## Example
 ```yaml
 kind: avro